The Supreme Court fight over an abortion pill: What's next?

 The new abortion controversy comes less than a year after the Supreme Court’s conservative majority overturned Roe v.
 Wade and allowed more than a dozen states to effectively ban abortion outright.

-The following is a look at the drug at issue in the new case, how the case got to the nation’s highest court and what the delay might say about what’s going on.
+The following is a look at the drug at issue in the new case, how the case got to the nation’s highest court, and what’s next in the legal case.

 Mifepristone was approved for use by the Food and Drug Administration more than two decades ago.
 It has been used by more than 5 million women to safely end their pregnancies, and today more than half of women who end a pregnancy rely on the drug, the Justice Department said.